Startup Incorporation Startup Lawyer

 If you are taking payments, pick a payment processor and make sure the account is in the company’s name.
 Also, do not use personal credit cards as a long-term operating strategy.
 You can reimburse founders, but you want a clear record so there is no question about what the company owes whom.

-What documents do I need after incorporating?
+What documents does a startup need after incorporating?

 • Filed charter and stamped approval